UWO-Aero-Design/gnd-station/README.md

 nodemon api/server.js
 ```

 The server will be live on [http://locahost:5000](http://locahost:5000).
 Try editing a file and watch Nodemon automatically restart the server.
+Note: you will still need the postgres database running - follow the instructions under Database.

 ### Documentation
 The API documentation is available at the `/docs` endpoint.